lucykepner/udemy-express/README.md

-Visiting "/speak/pig" should print "The pig says 'Oink' " Visiting "/speak/cow" should print "The cow says 'Moo' " Visiting "/speak/dog" should print "The dog says 'Woof Woof!' "
+Visiting "/speak/pig" should print "The pig says 'Oink' " Visiting "/speak/cow" should print "The cow says 'Moo' " Visiting "/speak/dog" should print "The dog says 'Woof Woof!' " plus two more but only use one get request.
 ================================================================
 Visiting "/repeat/hello/3" should print "hello hello hello" Visiting "/repeat/hello/5" should print "hello hello hello hello hello"